sofaprotocol/sofa-spec/README.md

 ### SOFA::Message

-SOFA::Message is the general use schema that provides all the common messaging functionality.
+SOFA::Message is the general-use schema that provides all common messaging functionality.
 All top-level keys are optional.
 The structure is as follows:

 ```javascript